-First, calculate the percentage of your home that is used exclusively and regularly as an office.
-That percentage is then applied to the total annual expense amount in each category below.
-The calculated amount can be deducted as a business expense.
-Note that home office deductions cannot take your business Net Income to a loss.
+To qualify for a home office deduction, you need to calculate the percentage of your home that is used exclusively and regularly as an office.
+Then, you can apply this percentage to the total annual expense amount in each category listed below to calculate the amount you can deduct.
+Note that these deductions cannot take your business net income to a loss.

-· Utility Expenses (electric, water, gas, etc.)
+Utility Expenses (electric, water, gas, etc.)

-· Rent/Mortgage Interest and Property Taxes
+Rent/Mortgage Interest and Property Taxes

-· Any expenses that were incurred to setup/build out the home office are 100% deductible
+Any expenses that were incurred to set up/build out the home office are 100% deductible

 Feeling unsure or worried about the accounting side of your business?
 Download this free guide with 3 steps to financial confidence in your business.